Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Parity encoded QAOA and spin-glass models

 defined on $N$ spin variables.
-For simplicity we will usually take $J_{ij} \in \{ -1,1\}$, but our scaling results just rely on the fact that they are taken from a symmetric distribution.
-Recently, under the assumption that this model has full replica-symmetry breaking, a very efficient approximate message-passing algorithm has been developed, see Ref.~\cite{Montanari2018}.
+For simplicity we will usually take $J_{ij} \in \{ -1,1\}$, but our scaling results just rely on the fact that the couplings are taken from a symmetric distribution.
+This model is important in physics because it accurately describes glassy phases of matter.
+It is however also a model of strong mathematical interest because some exact results can be derived~\cite{Talagrand2011,Talagrand2011_2}.
+However, finding the ground state of large spin-glass instances belongs to the class of NP-hard problems, meaning that there is no quantum or classical algorithm expected that can find the exact ground state in polynomial time.
+Recently however, under the assumption that this model has full replica-symmetry breaking, a very efficient approximate message-passing algorithm has been developed in Ref.~\cite{Montanari2018}.
 This algorithm finds a solution that is $1-\epsilon$ away from the optimum with high probability.
+On the other hand, conventional classical semi-definite programming methods have provable, and assumption-free, average performance guarantees~\cite{Aizenman1987,Montanari2015,Bandeira2019}.
 Additionally, Ref.~\cite{MisraSpieldenner2023} proposed a `quantum-inspired' classical algorithm based on a mean-field version of QAOA, and found good average performance.
-On the other hand, conventional classical semi-definite programming methods have provable, and assumption-free, average performance guarantees~\cite{Aizenman1987,Montanari2015,Bandeira2019}.
-In Refs.~\cite{Farhi2022,Basso2021}, it is shown that vanilla QAOA can outperform these assumption-free conventional methods at $p=11$.
-When complemented with a `relax-and-round' approach, this even happens for shallower-depth QAOA, see Ref.~\cite{Dupont2023}.
+On the quantum side Refs.~\cite{Farhi2022,Basso2021} show that vanilla QAOA can outperform these assumption-free conventional methods at $p=11$.
+When complemented with a `relax-and-round' approach, this even happens for smaller-depth QAOA, see Ref.~\cite{Dupont2023}.

 On the other hand, the approximate message-passing algorithm discussed in Ref.~\cite{Montanari2018} with complexity $f(\epsilon)N^2$, leaves little to no room for a quantum computational advantage in the sense of improving the solution quality with a polynomial-time quantum algorithm.
 However, an interesting open question is whether a quantum polynomial speedup can be shown convincingly.
-For this reason, the Sherrington-Kirkpatrick model remains an extremely interesting model, while at the same time serving well for benchmarking purposes because of its many proven properties.
-It is also particularly suitable for benchmarking the parity-encoded QAOA because of the fixed geometric structure of the parity qubits due to the all-to-all connectivity, as we explain next.
+For this reason, the Sherrington-Kirkpatrick model remains an extremely interesting model to investigate with quantum approaches.

+The potential quantum speedup combined with the vast amount of knowledge about this model from many different fields, make this model ideal for benchmarking purposes.
+In addition, it is particularly suitable for benchmarking the parity-encoded QAOA because of its all-to-all connectivity.
+In this case, the parity qubits have a fixed geometric structure, as we explain next.